nummacway/gb300/README.md

 To play your own games, create the folder `Roms` on the TF card.
 You can also use ZIP files to save space.
 Make sure to create a `save` subfolder to be able to save.

-In theorey, you can also make ROMs inside the `ROMS` folder a `Favorites.bin` or `History.bin` entry (first word = `0x0700`).
-But because the order changes whenever you add a game with a name lexically lower than any of your favorites, this will change the reference, so the GB300 does not add your own games there (I would guess the GB300 doesn't do that either).
+In theory, you can also add ROMs inside the `ROMS` to `Favorites.bin` and `History.bin` (first word = `0x0700`).
+But because the order changes whenever you add a game with a name lexically lower than any of your favorites, this will change the reference, so the GB300 does not add your own games there (I would guess the SF2000 doesn't do that either).

 ### List of PCE Games